Iqrapath/IQRAPATH-MVP/docs/admin_notification_system.md

 ## Overview

-The IQRAPATH platform now includes a comprehensive notification system that automatically notifies super-admin and assigned admin users when new users create accounts.
+The IQRAQUEST platform now includes a comprehensive notification system that automatically notifies super-admin and assigned admin users when new users create accounts.
 This system is built on Laravel's event-driven architecture and provides real-time notifications through multiple channels.

 ## How It Works